 How has this healthcare crisis affected hospitals?

 The COVID-19 worldwide pandemic has caused unforeseen challenges and extreme difficulties to healthcare systems across the county.
-The process of balancing what state and local offices are expecting in the coming weeks and the realities we are currently facing have caused hardships on many companies, Palomar Health included.
+The process of balancing expectations and the realities we are currently facing have caused hardships on many companies, Palomar Health included.
 Unfortunately, hospitals and healthcare systems, like many other businesses, are faced with tough decisions to ensure we are able to balance our finances and ensure we can continue serving the community during and after this crisis.
-As usual, we adjust staffing levels to patient volume, which is significantly below average in hospitals countywide right now.
-Elective surgeries and outpatient services were suspended on March 18 due to COVID-19 safety precautions.
-While these were absolutely the right actions to take, we have seen a 50-60% reduction in patient volume and a significant loss in revenue.
+As usual, we will continue to adjust staffing levels to patient volume.

 Does Palomar Health have enough hospital-grade PPE?

 Yes.
 Palomar Health has been able to maintain use of all proper hospital-grade PPE.
 We always have and always will provide the necessary PPE required by the CDC for patient care.
 In many cases we have exceeded the requirements.

 The response to the COVID-19 pandemic is coordinated on a regional level by the County of San Diego Health Department under the direction of the State of California following guidelines established by the Centers for Disease Control.
 The response team also includes local hospital systems, including Palomar Health.
 The response team has determined the best location for the Federal Medical Station (FMS) is the top two floors of Palomar Medical Center Escondido for various reasons.
 Palomar Health has been working diligently to prepare the downtown Escondido facility in the event the response team determines additional bed spaces are necessary beyond the FMS.